Books and Babies

-Toddler Time is a program designed for children from 0 to 30 months.
-It includes 15 minutes of songs, finger plays and instruments in a one-on-one lap-sit format, followed by 30 minutes of infant/toddler play.
-This program will replace Books and Babies, which was designed for children from 0 – 36 months and had two sessions on Fridays.
+A program designed for children from 0 to 30 months and includes 15 minutes of songs, finger plays and instruments in a one-on-one lap-sit format, followed by 30 minutes of infant/toddler play.
+It is designed for children from 0 – 36 months and is held on Fridays.